Course Outline

 Day 1: Foundations and Core Threats

-Module 1: Introduction to OWASP GenAI Security Project (1 hour)
+Module 1: Introduction to the OWASP GenAI Security Project (1 hour)

 Learning Objectives:

-• Understand the transition from the OWASP Top 10 to the specific security challenges of Generative AI.
+• Understand the evolution from the OWASP Top 10 to the specific security challenges of Generative AI (GenAI).

-• Explore the ecosystem and resources provided by the OWASP GenAI Security Project.
+• Explore the resources and ecosystem provided by the OWASP GenAI Security Project.

-• Identify key differences between traditional application security and AI security.
+• Identify key differences between traditional application security and AI-specific security concerns.

 Topics Covered: